zcross13/PAC-MAN-/README.md

 We all know and love Pac-Man, but here are the basics.

-- :yellow_circle: moves around the screen
-using the up, down, left, and right arrow keys.
+- :yellow_circle: (the player) moves around the screen using the up, down, left, and right arrow keys.
-- :yellow_circle: must avoid the other :ghost:  aka other color circles!
+- :yellow_circle: must avoid the :ghost: aka other color circles!
-- :yellow_circle:  can eat the PowerPellets (4) to scare the ghost for 5 seconds. :yellow_circle:  removes the :ghost:  when they eat them. (see 'show must continue for a challenge)
+- :yellow_circle:  can eat the PowerPellets (4) to scare the ghost for 5 seconds. :yellow_circle:  removes the :ghost:  when they eat them. (see the *show must continue* section for a challenge)
-- To win the game the :yellow_circle: must eat all the pellets before and not collide with the ghost.
-If you do... you lose.
+- To win the game the :yellow_circle: must eat all the pellets.
+But Beware of the :ghost:.
+If they catch :yellow_circle:, its GAME OVER...

 ## Developer's Corner :notebook:

-Chris's video helps me build a skeleton to expand on and taught me some new skills along the way.
-See some of the code blocks, below that I found to be difficult.
+Chris's video helps me build a skeleton that I now can expand upon.
+See some of the code blocks, below that I found to be difficult and fun!

 ## Classes